sceckert/Data-and-Culture-Fall-2024/_week9/homework-6.md

 ## Part 2: Collecting a mini dataset

 **Practice collecting a small dataset**.
-You get to decide the focus: on a subset of Arthur Conan Doyle's detective fiction, on a subset of other work published in *The Strand*, a set of metadata, etc.  It can be a folder of plain text files on your computer, a spreadsheet with metadata about, a set of PDFs, a set of printed out images--let your research question guide the work.
+You get to decide the focus: on a subset of Arthur Conan Doyle's detective fiction, on a subset of other work published in *The Strand*, on other British magazines from the 1890s, on a set of metadata, etc.  It can be a folder of plain text files on your computer, a spreadsheet with metadata about, a set of PDFs, a set of printed out images--let your research question guide the work.

 As you collect your sources, remember to record any relevant metadata.